To know a great bowl of pasta is to know true love.

 It's funny how the simple combination of flour, eggs and water transforms into something as magnificent — and versatile — as pasta.

 Oct.
-17 is National Pasta Day, so we've rounded up our favorite recipes that celebrate this special staple.
+25 is World Pasta Day, so we've rounded up our favorite recipes that celebrate this special staple.

 Shall we start with the classics?
 Spaghetti and meatballs is the ultimate comfort food.
 It's easy to make, full of flavor and the whole family will enjoy every last bite of this recipe.